How Long Does It Take To Train For a 5k? + 7 Tips For Successful Training

 Workout Types

-Since each person training for a 5k will advance differently, time-based programs are helpful in ensuring that everyone will work out for the same amount of time and will not need to worry about completing a specific distance.
+Since each person training for a 5K will advance differently, time-based programs help ensure that everyone will work out for the same time and not need to worry about completing a specific distance from the get-go.

 An example of an interval workout would be: